docQodly/docs/docs/studio/pageLoaders/components/stylebox.md

 ## Data Integration
-When you drag and drop a datasource attribute to a **Stylebox**, the following automatic creations occur:
+When you drag and drop a qodlysource attribute to a **Stylebox**, the following automatic creations occur:

 - **Entity Attribute**: Generates a [Text component](text.md) or an [Image component](image.md) linked to **entity.attribute** based on its type.
 <img src={require('./img/styleBox_dataBinding_entityAttribute.gif').default} style={{borderRadius: '6px'}} />